-Hello, my name is Holly Price and tonight I am going to be taking you through the Formula 1 Sao Paulo Grand Prix sprint qualifying.
-Tonight’s 24 laps race is one that has been surrounded by controversy as Lewis Hamilton and Max Verstappen both were summoned to the stewards today, so this is one highly anticipated race.
+Hello, my name is Holly Price and tonight I am going to be taking you through the Formula One Brazilian Grand Prix sprint qualifying.
+Tonight’s 24 lap race has been surrounded by controversy as Lewis Hamilton and Max Verstappen both were summoned to the stewards today, so this is one highly anticipated race.

 The post penalties grid formation has been released

-As we see the cars slowly make their way around the track we are reminded that it is not only the two championship protagonists involved in this race but also 18 other drivers.
-Four cars and drivers to keep your eye on are the Ferrari and McLaren pairings as they battle for 3rd in the constructors championship.
-Even though their battle is not filled with as much drama and controversy as Hamilton and Verstappen’s is it is definitely one that deserves a watch due to the fact that all four drivers are so closely matched.
+As we see the cars slowly make their way around the track, we are reminded that it is not only the two championship protagonists involved in this race but also 18 other drivers.
+Four cars and drivers to keep your eye on are the Ferrari and McLaren pairings as they battle for third in the constructor’s championship.
+Even though their battle is not filled with as much drama and controversy as Hamilton and Verstappen’s is it deserves a watch because all four drivers are so closely matched.

 Soon we will be seeing the first race start on the Interlagos circuit since 2019 and it seems that every team is just hoping for no major disasters that could impact their race tomorrow.

-Mercedes have gone aggressive with Valtteri Bottas’ strategy as he is starting on the soft tyre.
+Mercedes have gone aggressive with Valtteri Bottas’ strategy as he is starting on the soft tyres.
 Verstappen and Red Bull haven’t gone as aggressive with car number 33 starting on the medium tyres.

 BOTTAS IS AWAY AND INTO THE LEAD!

-We now see that Verstappen is back ahead of the Ferrari and now chasing down the Mercedes of Bottas in front of him
+We see that Verstappen is now back ahead of the Ferrari and chasing down the Mercedes of Bottas in front of him.
+I’m sure Sainz wasn’t too surprised to see that Speedy Red Bull flying past him.

-Hamilton is up into 12th after he has been picking off each driver ahead of him one by one, he now has Fernando Alonso ahead of him.
+Hamilton is up into 12th after he has been picking off each driver ahead of him one by one, he now has Alonso ahead of him.
+Flashbacks of the Hungarian GP must certainly be filling the heads of multiple Formula 1 fans at the moment as it was at that race where we watched Alonso pull out all the defensive moves he could think of to keep Hamilton behind him.

-Verstappen may have managed to get past the Ferrari of Sainz, his teammate Sergio Perez on the other hand has not been so lucky although he is starting to put the Ferrari driver under some pressure.
+Back to the drama happening at the front, as Verstappen may have managed to get past the Ferrari of Sainz, but his teammate Sergio Perez on the other hand has not been so lucky although he is starting to put the Ferrari driver under some pressure.

 A crucial move for Hamilton as he manages to pass the Alpine of Alonso for 11th.
-The other Alpine of Esteban Ocon is sitting nicely in eighth position which will do him and Alpine good in their battle against AlphaTauri for fifth in the championship, after Ocon started in tenth.
+The other Alpine of Esteban Ocon is sitting nicely in eighth position which will do him and Alpine good in their battle against AlphaTauri for fifth in the constructor’s championship.

-Mclaren have had a mixed race so far as we have seen Lando Norris making moves on the Ferrari of Charles Leclerc, but his teammate Daniel Ricciardo has not been able to the make same moves as he has dropped down to tenth after starting in eighth and is now stuck in a DRS train.
+McLaren have had a mixed-race so far as we have seen Lando Norris making moves on the Ferrari of Charles Leclerc, but his teammate Daniel Ricciardo has not been able to the make same moves as he has dropped down to 10th after starting in eighth and is now stuck in a DRS train.

 This DRS train has stalled Hamilton’s progress as he is still stuck in 11th place with only half of the race to go.

-Verstappen now has DRS on Bottas, are his tyres starting to drop off or is this just Mercedes race pace not matching up to Red Bull’s?
+Verstappen now has DRS on Bottas, are his tyres starting to drop off, or is this just the Mercedes race pace not matching up to Red Bull’s?

 Bottas and Verstappen are now 16 seconds ahead of P3 man Sainz, they really are in a race of their own.